Cassiopeia (train): End of scheduled services

 The last scheduled Cassiopeia services were discontinued in March 2016 ahead of the opening of the Hokkaido Shinkansen high-speed line.
 The last down service departed from Ueno Station in Tokyo on 19 March 2016, and the last up service departed from Sapporo on 20 March, arriving at Ueno on 21 March.

-Cruise services
+Cruise services (as Cassiopeia Cruise and Cassiopeia Travelogue)

+The first Cassiopeia Cruise service operated from Ueno via Niigata to Aomori then back via Sendai, taking place between October 12 and 14, 2012, as celebration of 140 years of rail in Japan.
+Between October 5 and 8, 2013, the Cassiopeia Cruise Akita operated as a part of the Akita Destination Campaign.
+After the Hokkaido Shinkansen opened through the Seikan Tunnel, the Cassiopeia Cruise was replaced by the Cassiopeia Travelogue.

-Neither JR East nor JR Hokkaido owns electric locomotives capable of operating through the Seikan Tunnel to and from Hokkaido after the overhead line voltage was raised from 20 kV to 25 kV AC with the opening of the Hokkaido Shinkansen on 26 March 2016, but JR East leases JR Freight electric locomotives to haul the Cassiopeia trainset on seasonal services through the Seikan Tunnel after the Hokkaido Shinkansen opened.
-The coaches are also used on cruise train services to other destinations within the JR East region.
+Neither JR East nor JR Hokkaido owns electric locomotives capable of operating through the Seikan Tunnel to and from Hokkaido after the overhead line voltage was raised from 20 kV to 25 kV AC with the opening of the Hokkaido Shinkansen on 26 March 2016, but JR East leases JR Freight Class EH800 electric locomotives to haul the Cassiopeia trainset on seasonal services through the Seikan Tunnel after the Hokkaido Shinkansen opened.
+The coaches are also used on cruise train services to other destinations within the JR East region, which include Sendai and Aomori.
+Cruise services were discontinued by the end of June 2025.